jlehtiniemi/techarch-2018/README.md

   * Fiqure out how to connect the BMP180 module to the ESP32.
 Some tips below:
     * Check the `config0.json` file found in the device flash memory.
 Look for I2C configuration
     * Be extra careful when connecting supply voltage **3.3V and GND** pins.
 Corresponding pins in the BMP180 module are **VIN and GND**
-    * Don't look at the online pinout diagrams found online!
-The device configuration is slightly different from those
+    * Don't look at the pinout diagrams found online!
+The device configuration is slightly different from what is generally available.
   * Clone the git repository to a separate folder
   * Write code to read the temperature sensor data.
 Use the provided `bmp180.js` library to interface with the device.
   * Update the read sensor data to the AWS Thing Shadow